mstaples84/dev-guidelines/README.md

 ### Branching
 Branches are named by the Ticket number of the PBI.
 If it's a hotfix, it should be prefixed with [HF].
 If the ticket origins from a R-Ticket, it is prefixed [R].

+# Rules by Role
+## Sales and Marketing
+Tickets must be input by form or, if technically provided, email.
+Other ticket submissions may not be complied.

+## Product Management
+All R-Tickets must be reviewed and prioritized involving at least one developer and, if given, a tester.
+Further, the project management must be involved and approve available resources.
+Before forwarding the ticket to validation or creating a PBI-Ticket, it needs to be approved by the creator.

+## Development
+If a Ticket contains uncertainty, clarify it first, before beginning.
+If too many or a major uncertainties impact the productivity in development, return the ticket to the product manager with comments about the uncertainties.
+Comment in the PBI-Ticket, not in the Task Ticket.
+When finished, don't move the PBI-Ticket, only the Task Ticket.

+## Tester
+Same rules as for developers apply.
+If there's too much uncertainty, return the ticket to the product manager with a comment in the PBI-Ticket, not the Task Ticket.
+When finished, don't move the PBI-Ticket, only move the Task Ticket.

+# Benefits of this Workflow
+* This workflow prevents blocking development by overloading the input stream with new requests.
+It structures work and time, enabling a more compulsory release plan.
+* Sales, Marketing, or other requesting parties may take risk on requesting new features but can benefit of their success.
+* Developers are more focused and in effect more productive.
+* The Management has access to better KPIs and more transparency in ongoing product development.

 # Read more
 [Bug report and error handling](ErrorHandling.md)<br/>